What is StakeStone (STO)?

 TLDR

-StakeStone (STO) is a decentralized omnichain liquidity protocol that connects yield opportunities across blockchain networks while enabling community-driven governance and sustainable value capture.
+StakeStone (STO) is a decentralized omnichain liquidity infrastructure protocol that optimizes yield generation and liquidity distribution across blockchain networks, with governance and utility powered by its native STO token.

 Deep Dive